ananyapurwar/slash-suggested-for-you/README.md

 # Slash Suggested For You

-This project is an AI-powered experience recommendation system that suggests personalized experiences to users based on their wishlist and viewing history.
+This project is an AI-powered experience recommendation system that suggests personalized experiences to users based on their wishlist and liked experiences.
 It uses Groq's LLM to analyze user preferences and find semantically similar experiences, providing intelligent recommendations through a FastAPI server.

 ## Features

 - **AI-Powered Recommendations**: Uses Groq's LLM to analyze user preferences and find semantically similar experiences
-- **Personalized Suggestions**: Provides experience recommendations based on user's wishlist and viewing history
+- **Personalized Suggestions**: Provides experience recommendations based on user's wishlist and liked experiences
 - **Smart Tag Matching**: Uses LLM to find semantically similar tags and categories
 - **FastAPI Server**: Exposes the recommendation functionality through a RESTful API
 - **Supabase Integration**: Connects to Supabase database for user data and experience information